 The last bout of Anti-Semitism was during World War II when Macedonia was occupied by Bulgaria, a member of Nazi Germany’s Axis Alliance, and the Jews of Macedonia were wiped out.

 Every February, Bulgarian Neo-Nazis hold a march through Bulgaria’s capital, Sofia, to venerate a WW2 Bulgarian Nazi quisling and anti-Semite and anti-Macedonian General Hristo Lukov

 That’s disgraceful.
 During WWII both Jews and Macedonians were on the receiving end of Bulgaria’s fascist occupation.

 What’s alarming is Bulgarian extremism has begun to make inroads in Macedonia with the rise of brazen anti-Semitism and anti-Macedonian behaviour which would have been unthinkable some years ago.
-Bulgaria is both an EU and NATO member and has used this as blackmail – that is if Macedonia doesnt play ball it will be blocked in joining both organisationas.
+Bulgaria is both an EU and NATO member and has used this as blackmail – that is if Macedonia doesn’t play ball it will be blocked in joining both organisations.

 They’ve done this in order to keep Bulgaria happy.
-Its Defence Minister Kressimir Karakachanov calls Bulgaria’s fascist occupation of Macedonia in 1941 as “liberatiion” and advocates Nazi style concentration camps or “reservations” for the country’s Roma (Gypsies) and it goes without saying that he does not recognise the existence of a separate Macedonian identity.
+Its Defence Minister Kressimir Karakachanov calls Bulgaria’s fascist occupation of Macedonia in 1941 as “liberation” and advocates Nazi-style concentration camps or “reservations” for the country’s Roma (Gypsies) and it goes without saying that he does not recognise the existence of a separate Macedonian identity.

 The US-based United Macedonian Diaspora advocacy group explains: